 The Japanese seaborne landing occurred on the night of August 25.
 Opposing them was Australian General Cyril A. Clowes with a combined force of 9500 men.
-In the majority they were Australian combat and service troops, supported by 500 RAAF and 1400 Americans - the latter mainly engineers and anti-aircraft per-
+In the majority they were Australian combat and service troops, supported by 500 RAAF and 1400 Americans - the latter mainly engineers and anti-aircraft personnel.
+Instructions were to "protect the airfields and deny Milne Bay to the enemy".